Tracking the exploding pagers used in apparent Israeli attack on Hezbollah

 “There was nothing in those devices that we had manufactured or exported to them [BAC],” Hsu said, noting the pagers “were entirely different” from his designs and contained a chip that Gold Apollo does not use in its own pagers.

-Reuters and the New York Times report the pagers were ultimately planted by Israel, citing Lebanese and American officials.
+Reuters and The New York Times have reported the pagers were ultimately planted by Israel, citing Lebanese and American officials.
 But how and when the devices were modified to become lethal is still unclear.

 A European opportunity